wangboppp/Resource/README.md

 # Resource
-I will keep some learning resource under this repo
+I will keep some learning resource under this repo.